 3) Who can pursue a claim for loss of consortium in Georgia?

-If the spouse is pursuing loss of consortium claims, they are required to sit through a deposition.
+If the spouse is pursuing a loss of consortium claim, they are required to sit through a deposition.

 And, the defense attorney is allowed to ask relevant questions regarding the loss of consortium claim.

 Maybe.
-These records may be relevant to proving the strength and value of your loss of consortium claim.
+These records may be relevant to prove the strength and value of your loss of consortium claim.

 For instance, if you and your spouse were living apart at the time of the injury due to marital differences, but still legally married, your loss of consortium claim may not be very strong, and marital counseling records may be relevant for that.

 Similarly, if you had already experienced significant marital complications, marital counseling records can also be relevant to the strength and value of your loss of consortium claim – even if you were not living apart.
 In that case, a defense attorney would be in a stronger position to argue that he should have access to any marital counseling records.